-Whole exome sequencing (WES) may be considered medically necessary for the evaluation of unexplained neurodevelopmental disorder, or multiple congenital anomalies, or epilepsy/seizure disorder in children when ALL of the following criteria are met:
+Whole exome sequencing (WES) may be considered medically necessary for the evaluation of unexplained neurodevelopmental disorders, or multiple congenital anomalies, or epilepsy/seizure disorder in children when ALL of the following criteria are met:

 Repeat testing for whole exome sequencing (WES) for the above indications is considered not medically necessary.

-Whole genome sequencing (WGS) is considered investigational for the diagnosis of genetic disorders.
+Whole genome sequencing (WGS) is considered investigational for all indications.

-Whole exome sequencing (WES) and whole genome sequencing (WGS) are considered investigational for screening asymptomatic individuals for genetic disorders.
-There is insufficient evidence to support a conclusion concerning the health outcomes or benefits associated with this testing for this indication.
+Whole exome sequencing (WES) and whole genome sequencing (WGS) is considered investigational for screening asymptomatic individuals for genetic disorders.
+There is insufficient evidence to support a conclusion concerning the net health outcomes or benefits associated with this testing for this indication.

 Whole exome sequencing (WES) and whole genome sequencing (WGS) (i.e. NGS- next generation genome sequencing) for prenatal diagnosis or preimplantation testing of an embryo for the screening or diagnosis of genetic disorders is considered investigational.

 Prenatal and preimplantation diagnosis and screening by genomics (i.e. next generation whole exome or whole genome) sequencing has significant limitations.
-Current technology does not support short turnaround times which is often expected in the prenatal setting.
-There are also false positive, false negative and variants of unknown clinical significance.
-The peer reviewed medical literature is lacking on the use of whole exome and whole genome sequence testing in the invasive prenatal and preimplantation setting.
-Further well conducted randomized clinical trials are needed to also include the diagnostic yield compared to standard clinical workup before conclusions can be drawn about the impact on the net health benefit.
-The evidence is insufficient to determine the effects of this testing on net health outcomes.
+The current technology does not support short turnaround times which impacts prenatal diagnosis and reproductive decision making.
+There are also false positive, false negative and variants of unknown clinical significance (incidental findings that may cause anxiety).
+Based on the peer reviewed medical literature the evidence is insufficient in proving the clinical utility of this technology in the use of prenatal and preimplantation genetics.
+Further validation studies are needed regarding the clinical utility and therefore, the evidence is insufficient to determine the effects of the technology on net health outcomes.